-Where to Stay on Lake Maggiore
+Where to Stay

 Hotels can be found all along the shore of the lake.
 Stresa is one of the main tourist towns with hotels, restaurants, shops, a train station, and a harbor for ferry and excursion boats.

-Here are top-rated Lake Maggiore Hotels.
+Ferries and hydrofoils link the major towns on the lake and go to the islands.
 Buses also serve towns around the lake.
 A nice day trip from Stresa is taking the ferry or hydrofoil to Switzerland and returning by train.